 How Sleep Changed After a Baby

 When we were expecting our first baby, I was naturally worried about how I’d handle the sleepless nights and while it was certainly exhausting in the early weeks, the universe must have known what I needed and gave me a baby that loved to sleep too!
-After the newborn days of constant feeding/sleeping on a rotation and once she started sleeping through the night, Adelaide would go to bed at 6pm, wake up to nurse around 7am and then go back to sleep with me until sometimes close to 10am!
+After the newborn days of constant feeding/sleeping on a rotation and once she started sleeping through the night, baby would go to bed at 6pm, wake up to nurse around 7am and then go back to sleep with me until sometimes close to 10am!

 Not only was she amazing at sleeping through the night, she would take two good naps a day.
 One in the morning that was usually around an hour and then one big one in the afternoon that was at least 2 hours and sometimes closer to three.
 All of my friends were amazed by how much she was sleeping and I definitely wasn’t complaining!